mapninja/Earthsys144/week00/07_installing_qgis_and_plugins.md

 - Try **Plugins > Manage and Install Plugins > Reinstall Plugin**
 - Clear the plugin cache and restart QGIS

-### Whitebox Workflows Not Showing Up
+### Whitebox Tools Not Showing Up

-- Make sure you installed **Whitebox Workflows for QGIS**, not the older WhiteboxTools plugin
+- Make sure you followed [Installing Whitebox Tools](11_installing_whitebox_tools.md) and pointed QGIS at the correct executable
-- If QGIS prompted you to install the Python package, choose **Install using pip**
+- If you chose the wrong Mac binary, download the one that matches your chip type
 - Restart QGIS and check **Processing > Toolbox** again
-- If the plugin still does not appear, reinstall it from **Plugins > Manage and Install Plugins**
+- If the plugin still does not appear, reinstall **WhiteboxTools for QGIS** from **Plugins > Manage and Install Plugins**

 ### QuickMapServices Shows No Basemaps